 COMMON BRAND NAME(S): Actonel

 USES: Risedronate is used to prevent and treat certain types of bone loss (osteoporosis) in adults.
-Osteoporosis causes bones to become thinner and break (fracture) more easily.
-Your chance of developing osteoporosis increases as you age, after menopause, or if you are taking corticosteroid medications (e.g., prednisone) for long periods of time.
+Osteoporosis causes bones to become thinner and break more easily.
+Your chance of developing osteoporosis increases as you age, after menopause, or if you are taking corticosteroid medications (such as prednisone) for long periods of time.

-This medication works by slowing bone loss to help maintain strong bones and reduce the risk of fractures.
+This medication works by slowing bone loss to help maintain strong bones and reduce the risk of broken bones (fractures).
 Risedronate belongs to a class of medications called bisphosphonates.

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using risedronate and each time you get a refill.
-Follow the instructions very closely to maximize the amount of drug absorbed and reduce the risk of injury to your esophagus.
+Follow the instructions very closely to make sure you absorb as much of the drug as possible and reduce the risk of injury to your esophagus.
 Consult your doctor or pharmacist if you have any questions.

-Take this medication by mouth, usually once a day or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once a day.
 Take it after getting up for the day and before taking your first food, beverage or other medication.
 Do not take it at bedtime or while you are still in bed.

-Take this medication with a full glass (6-8 ounces or 180-240 milliliters) of plain water.
+Take this medication with a full glass of plain water (6 to 8 ounces or 180 to 240 milliliters).
 Do not take it with any other beverage.
 Swallow the tablet whole.
 Do not chew or suck on it.
 Then stay fully upright (sitting, standing or walking) for at least 30 minutes, and do not lie down until after your first food of the day.
 Wait at least 30 minutes after taking risedronate before you eat or drink anything other than plain water and before taking any other medication by mouth.

 Use this medication regularly in order to get the most benefit from it.
 Remember to take it at the same time each morning.
 Talk to your doctor about the risks and benefits of long-term use of this medication.